JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 .. sidebar:: Admission of guilt

-    I have to admit that I haven't quite dropped all the services I'd like to, here are a few:
+    I have to admit that I haven’t quite dropped all the services I’d like to, here are a few:

-    * Strava - I'm still kind of using for the time being, although Keith's replacement looks like it will fulfil my needs :abbr:`RSN (Real Soon Now™)`.
+    * Strava - I’m still kind of using for the time being, although Keith’s replacement looks like it will fulfil my needs :abbr:`RSN (Real Soon Now™)`.
-    * status.net - There are one or two people I don't want to lose contact with who aren't able to access our private server because of geo-filtering, and I don't know how that can be fixed.
+    * status.net - There are one or two people I don’t want to lose contact with who aren’t able to access our private server because of geo-filtering, and I don’t know how that can be fixed.

 There are a myriad of benefits to dropping the reliance on :abbr:`SaaS (Software as a Service)` affairs.
-The chance of any of them existing tomorrow is frankly not all that great: shuttering, buy-out closures, "pivoting", &c.
-You can also retain some level of control over your own data, knowing that for example it isn't being sold or stored in regions with little to no data protection regulation.
+The chance of any of them existing tomorrow is frankly not all that great: shuttering, buy-out closures, “pivoting”, &c.
+You can also retain some level of control over your own data, knowing that for example it isn’t being sold or stored in regions with little to no data protection regulation.

 In all honesty, I — no, *we* — should have resisted the urge to use so called cloud services from the outset.
-One doesn't need to be a fully paid up member of the tinfoil hat brigade to know that it is just not acceptable to entrust your important data to external companies for the sake of a little convenience or a shiny interface.
+One doesn’t need to be a fully paid up member of the tinfoil hat brigade to know that it is just not acceptable to entrust your important data to external companies for the sake of a little convenience or a shiny interface.